-Brian Wild has been working in theater since the age of 8 and has been involved in over 100 theatrical productions since 1977.
-He is one of the founders of Art and Soul Innovations, Inc., and serves as the Executive Director, overseeing 4 chapters of Proud Theater and 2 chapters of Proud Theater Beyond around the state of Wisconsin.
-He is Co-Artistic Director of the Madison and Milwaukee chapters, and is acting as Interim Artistic Director of the Sun Prairie Chapter.
+Brian Wild (he/him/his) is the Executive Director, overseeing all chapters of Proud Theater and Proud Theater Beyond around the state of Wisconsin.
+He has been working in theater since the age of 8 and has been involved in over 100 theatrical productions since 1977.
+He is also one of the founders of Art and Soul Innovations, Inc., and serves as the Artistic Director of Proud Theater Beyond-Madison.

 Wild has been a member of one of the oldest experimental theaters in the nation, Broom Street Theater, for over 24 years as an actor, playwright and director and designer.
 He served on their Board of Directors as Treasurer from 2005-2010, and has staged 17 original plays for the troupe as playwright and director.